Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 # M669 B parameter
 B allows setting for some special kinematics.
 In most cases, setting B parameters is not necessary.

-The code is like scripting, defining configuration on the fly.
-The reason was, that there are so many CNC 5 axis variants, it is difficult or impossible to test all combinations.
-Enabling a configuration change in the following manner allows change of kinematic behaviour.
-Maybe it can be enhanced for closed kinematics in a future release.
-Using B parameters allow remapping drives as well, when unusual drive assignments or order are used.
+CNC 5 axis allows many variants.
+The following dynamic mapping allows to configure them by defining how the forward kinematics is calculated.
+Inverting transformation matrices or reverting axes is necessary sometimes.

 B"mapDriveToDn=3A1:4C2:0X3:1Y4:2Z4"
 B"mapDriveToDn=0X1:1Y2:2Z3:p4"
-* maps RRF driver number to drive letter to the Dn n number.
+* maps drive number with drive letter with Dn
 * letters IJK have a special meaning as tool vector
 * the parallel axis of the 4 axis palletized robot is named pn, e.g. second example
-* default is 0X1:1Y2:2Z3:3A4:4B5:5C6 and abbreviated for less axes
+* default is 0X1:1Y2:2Z3:3A4:4B5:5C6 or abbreviated for less defined axes
-* the second number must be unique and nonnegative integer
+* every Dn number may be used only once
+* different drive numbers may not point to the same Dn
 * the order of the elements is not important

 B"dnOrder=0:1:2:3:4:5"